chauhanr/go-building-blocks/interfaces/readme.md

 }
 ```

-This is an important pattern where we are trying to abstract an algorithm from the data type
+This is an important pattern where we are trying to abstract an algorithm from the data type.
+This will be important pattern when we implement data structures like Tree, Stacks, Linked Lists and Graph.